Royal Academy Summer Exhibition

 The Summer Exhibition is an open art exhibition held annually by the Royal Academy in Burlington House, Piccadilly in central London, England, during June, July, and August.
-The exhibition includes paintings, prints, drawings, sculpture, architectural designs and models, and is the largest and most popular open exhibition in the United Kingdom.
+The exhibition includes paintings, prints, drawings, sculpture, architectural designs and models, and is described by the Royal Academy as the world's largest open-submission exhibition.
 It is also "the longest continuously staged exhibition of contemporary art in the world".

 When the Royal Academy was founded in 1768, one of its key objectives was to establish an annual exhibition, open to all artists of merit, which could be visited by the public.
 The first Summer Exhibition took place in 1769; it has been held every year since without exception.